-I worked with Shari last year, and at the time she had been gluten-free for four years (upon a celiac disease diagnosis) but she says she didn’t take her diet as seriously as she should have.
+I worked with Shari last year, and at the time, she had been gluten-free for four years (upon a celiac disease diagnosis), but she says she didn’t take her diet seriously.

+Everybody is different.
 Some people with celiac disease feel better immediately, and their celiac disease biomarkers normalize within months of eating gluten-free.
 For others, unfortunately, it can take a year or more to normalize.
-Everybody is different.

 Strategies for Post Celiac Disease Management